Zubarah: Infrastructure

-The architecture consisted mainly of courtyard houses, a traditional form of Arabic architecture which can be found throughout the Middle East.
+The architecture consisted mainly of courtyard houses, a traditional form of Arabic architecture found throughout the Middle East.
 A series of small rooms were organized around a large central courtyard, where the majority of daily activity took place.
 Typically, a portico opened out onto the courtyard on the south side, which offered shelter from the sun.
 The houses of Zubarah were constructed from soft local stone, or from limestone quarried from the northern settlement of Freiha.
 The stone was then protected by a thick gypsum plaster coating.
 Features such as doorways and niches were decorated with geometric stucco designs.
 Housing units were accessible by a doorway and a bent corridor, in order to avert unauthorized viewing into the household, and to prevent sand from blowing into the house.
-Traces of what seems to be tent placements and/or palm-leaf and palm-matt huts found near the beach may be associated with transient members of the Zubaran society.
-It is likely that these interim dwellings housed the people who were the primary producers of Zubarah's wealth: the pearl fishers and mariners who harvested the pearl banks each season.
+Traces of what seem to be tent placements and/or palm-leaf and palm-matt huts found near the beach may be associated with transient members of the Zubaran society.
+These interim dwellings likely housed the people who were the primary producers of Zubarah's wealth: the pearl fishers and mariners who harvested the pearl banks each season.